Understanding Tenant Eviction in Belgium (2025)

 -

-Formal Notice: Before initiating legal proceedings, the landlord must send a formal notice to the tenant, usually granting an eight-day period to rectify the situation.
+Formal Notice: Before initiating legal proceedings, the landlord must send a formal notice to the tenant.
+The notice period varies depending on the lease type and reason for eviction.
+For non-payment of rent, an eight-day period is typically granted to rectify the situation.
 This document must clearly state the alleged breaches and possible consequences.

 -